awsdocs/amazon-opensearch-service-developer-guide/doc_source/cold-storage.md

 ## Prerequisites<a name="coldstorage-pp"></a>

 Cold storage has the following prerequisites:
-+ Cold storage requires Elasticsearch version 7\.9 or later\.
++ Cold storage requires OpenSearch or Elasticsearch version 7\.9 or later\.
-+ To enable cold storage on an Amazon ES domain, you must also enable UltraWarm on the same domain\.
++ To enable cold storage on an OpenSearch Service domain, you must also enable UltraWarm on the same domain\.
-+ To use cold storage, domains must have [dedicated master nodes](es-managedomains-dedicatedmasternodes.md)\.
++ To use cold storage, domains must have [dedicated master nodes](managedomains-dedicatedmasternodes.md)\.
 + If your domain uses a T2 or T3 instance type for your data nodes, you can't use cold storage\.
-+ If the domain uses [fine\-grained access control](fgac.md), non\-admin users must be [mapped](fgac.md#fgac-mapping) to the `cold_manager` role in Kibana in order to manage cold indices\.
++ If the domain uses [fine\-grained access control](fgac.md), non\-admin users must be [mapped](fgac.md#fgac-mapping) to the `cold_manager` role in OpenSearch Dashboards in order to manage cold indices\.

 **Note**
-The `cold_manager` role might not exist on some preexisting Amazon ES domains\.
-If you don't see the role in Kibana, you need to [manually create it](#coldstorage-create-role)\.
+The `cold_manager` role might not exist on some preexisting OpenSearch Service domains\.
+If you don't see the role in Dashboards, you need to [manually create it](#coldstorage-create-role)\.

 ### Configure permissions<a name="coldstorage-create-role"></a>

-If you enable cold storage on a preexisting Amazon ES domain, the `cold_manager` role might not be defined on the domain\.
+If you enable cold storage on a preexisting OpenSearch Service domain, the `cold_manager` role might not be defined on the domain\.
 If the domain uses [fine\-grained access control](fgac.md), non\-admin users must be mapped to this role in order to manage cold indices\.
 To manually create the `cold_manager` role, perform the following steps:

-1. In Kibana, go to **Security** and choose **Permissions**\.
+1. In OpenSearch Dashboards, go to **Security** and choose **Permissions**\.

 1. Choose **Create action group** and configure the following groups:
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/elasticsearch-service/latest/developerguide/cold-storage.html)
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/opensearch-service/latest/developerguide/cold-storage.html)

 1. Choose **Roles** and **Create role**\.